robertesler/cordova-pd/README.md

 5) Build your application using Xcode.
 The cordova build option does not currently work when linking the static library.

+6) If you want to test in the simulator see the REAME.md file in the x86_64 folder.
 #NOTE:

  This project uses dependencies that are maintained by other developers.
 These include: